Who are Ohio Thespians?

 WHAT ARE THESPYS?

 Thespys are an annual International Thespian Society event.
-Fall Thespian Conference conducts the local level.
-Those that earn Double Superior are invited to attend ITF and compete in their category.
+FELLTHESFEST holds the regional competition.
+Those that earn Double Superior are invited to perform at Spring Conference and attend the International Thespian Festival to represent themsevles, their troupe and Ohio (extra prices apply).

 Available in performance, film and technical/design categories, students have the chance to receive feedback and ratings from theatre educators.